rezarinaldi/devscale-nextjs-template/README.md

 npx create-next-app@latest -e https://github.com/rezarinaldi/devscale-nextjs-template .
 ```

 > Or click the button "Use this template", then click "Create a new repository".
-Then clone the repo:
+After that clone the repo:

 ```bash
 git clone https://github.com/user/repo